Dipendra Prasad: Awards

 In recognition of his contributions, the Government of India awarded him the Shanti Swarup Bhatnagar Prize in mathematical sciences for 2002.
-Apart from that he holds JC Bose fellowship awarded by the Department of Science and Technology, New Delhi.
+In 2010 he was awarded the JC Bose of the Department of Science and Technology, New Delhi.
 He is also a recipient of the Swarna Jayanti Fellowship in 1999.
 He was Invited Speaker on the International Congress of Mathematicians 2018 in Rio de Janeiro in Section 7 (Lie Groups and Generalizations) with the talk 'Ext-analogues of branching laws'.